labontedillon26/labontedillon26.github.io/index.md

 ### Welcome

 My name is Dillon Labonte and I am a senior at Southern New Hampshire University.
 I am majoring in electrical engineering and mathematics while also being a member of the men's cross country team.
-I was the recipient of the Elite 24 and the Elite 90 awards (highest GPA at conference championships, and at national championships) this past fall.
+I am a two time recipient of the Elite 24 and the Elite 90 awards (highest GPA at conference championships, and at national championships) this past fall.
 I am the lead STEM peer educator (tutor) at my university's learning center as well as the math major ambassador.
 I have found a love for electrical engineering throughout my undergrad and plan on pursuing a career in this field.
 I was a hardware engineering intern at Hubbell Inc. in the summer of 2025 and am eager to start my professional career!

 ### Sample Work Products